-On April 23rd, Evan Rachel Wood testified in front of the California Senate Public Safety Committee, on behalf of a bill that, if it passes, will expand rights to victims of domestic violence.
+On April 23, Evan Rachel Wood testified in front of the California Senate Public Safety Committee, in support of a bill that, if it passes, will expand rights to victims of domestic violence.
 In the piece below, she reveals the details of an abusive relationship that she's never previously disclosed; it is her full unedited testimony.

 As a result of Wood's efforts, the bill passed unanimously out of Committee.
 It has a long way to go, but she's committed to seeing it through.

 When I was a teenager, I met a Man.

 Before meeting him, I only had two long term relationships in my high school years—with teenage boys, very close to my age.

 He and I became fast friends, which I was grateful for, because at the time I didn't have many.

 I looked up to him in many ways and felt special to be chosen.
 I felt like we had a unique bond.
 I had no intention of it turning into something romantic.

 When it eventually did, I wasn't sure how to stop it.
 He had a certain charisma and power over everyone he came in contact with, and I quickly surrendered to his charms.
 In the beginning, he treated me like a princess.
 I saw his temper directed at other people, but I wrote it off to him just being complicated and misunderstood.
 I felt bad for him.
 I never thought he would hurt me.
 I trusted him completely.
 He was my mentor, my savior, and my best friend.
 He would tell me, 'it was us against the world,' and I believed him.
 I thought I had fallen deeply in love and I thought it was my duty to keep my partner happy at all costs.